U17Leetha/Click-Jackalope/README.md

 # Create and open the POC in your default browser
 click-jackalope -u "https://target.example" -e

-# Create with a custom filename
+# Create with a custom filename (Make sure the output file has a .html extension)
 click-jackalope -u "https://target.example" -f c2poc.html -e

 # Installation One-liner